OpenFn/docs/docs/build-for-developers/cli-collections.md

 It's important to understand that the output works a bit differently if you're getting one item, or potentially getting many items with a pattern.

-A single always returns its value verbatim, without the key.
+A single key always returns its value "raw" or "verbatim", without the key attached.
+So for a key `item-1` which holds a JSON object as a value, then this:

-So this:

 ```bash
 openfn collections get my-collection item-1
 ```

-Returns something like this:
+Will download and save something like this:

 ```js
 {